betterscientificsoftware/bssw.io/CuratedContent/OnlineLearningIntro.md

 4. Self-paced learning, and
 5. Low cost or free when you audit.
 As an example of free cost, one can review [Class Central's](https://www.class-central.com) guide on [How to Sign up for Coursera Courses for Free](https://www.class-central.com/report/coursera-signup-for-free/?utm_medium=email&utm_source=other&utm_campaign=opencourse.GdeNrll1EeSROyIACtiVvg.announcements%7Eopencourse.GdeNrll1EeSROyIACtiVvg._A0MF0zjEeenAQpMKPxN_g) as a starting point.

+Listed below are some of the popular online learning sites.
 You can get started by entering your area of interest in the search field of the suggested sites below:
 * [TED](https://www.ted.com)
 * [ACM Queue](http://queue.acm.org/index.cfm)
 * [Coursera](https://www.coursera.org)